johannth/lifelog/README.md

 -----------

 + API hosted on Heroku using the scheduler add-on to query the third party api-s
++ Use fouth.org to easily access with API data such as the paper API.
 + Sends events to keen.io.
 + Stores backup of events as files on Dropbox as json using the following example folder structure: